Security-Onion-Solutions/securityonion-docs/cases.rst

 Cases
 =====

-Starting in Security Onion 2.3.100, we have a new Cases interface for case management.
+Security Onion includes its own Cases interface for case management.
 It allows you to escalate logs from :ref:`alerts`, :ref:`dashboards`, and :ref:`hunt`, and then assign analysts, add comments and attachments, and track observables.

 .. seealso::